Symplectic realizations of holomorphic Poisson manifolds: Holomorphic Symplectic Realizations of Holomorphic Poisson Manifolds

-Since $\pJ$ is a Nijenhuis tensor, from Lemma \ref{prop:N-almost-complex}, it follows that $(Y, \pJ)$ is indeed a complex manifold.
-Moreover, since $(Y, \pomega_I, \pJ)$ is a symplectic Nijenhuis manifold and its induced second Poisson structure is the Poisson structure corresponding to $\pomega_R$, it follows that $\pomega := \frac{1}{4}\left(\pomega_R - i \pomega_I\right) \in \Omega^2(Y)\otimes \CC$ yields a holomorphic symplectic form on $Y$ with respect to the new complex structure $\pJ$.
-In particular, $(Y, \pomega, \pJ)$ is a holomorphic symplectic manifold. ($(Y, \pomega, \pJ)$ is indeed the underlying holomorphic symplectic manifold of the holomorphic symplectic local groupoid integrating the given holomorphic Poisson structure $\pi\in \Gamma (\wedge^2 T^{1, 0}X)$; see, in particular, Theorem 3.22 of \cite{MR2545872} for the explanation of the factor $\frac{1}{4}$).
-Denote by $\ppi$ the associated holomorphic Poisson bivector.
-Then, from the second part of Theorem \ref{thm:symplectic-realization-PN} (ii), Proposition \ref{prop:factor-4} and Proposition \ref{prop:pn-map}, the projection $\pr|_Y: Y \to X$ is a holomorphic Poisson map with respect to the holomorphic Poisson structures $(Y, \ppi, \pJ)$ and $(X,\pi,J)$.
+Returning to the proof of Theorem \ref{thm:symplectic-realization-holomorphic}: since $\pJ$ is already a Nijenhuis tensor, from Lemma \ref{prop:N-almost-complex}, it follows that $ \pJ$ indeed induces a complex structure on the manifold $Y$, whose underlying complex manifold is denoted by $\holom{Y}$.
+Moreover, since $(Y, \pomega_I, \pJ)$ is a symplectic-Nijenhuis manifold and its induced second Poisson structure is the Poisson structure corresponding to $\pomega_R$, it follows that $\pomega := \frac{1}{4}\left(\pomega_R - i \pomega_I\right) \in \Omega^2(Y)\otimes \CC$ yields a holomorphic symplectic form on $Y$ with respect to the new complex structure $\pJ$ \cite{MR2439547}.
+In particular, $(Y, \pomega, \pJ)$ is a holomorphic symplectic manifold.
+The triple $(Y, \pomega, \pJ)$ is indeed the underlying holomorphic symplectic manifold of the holomorphic symplectic local groupoid integrating the given holomorphic Poisson structure $\pi$ (see \cite[Theorem 3.22]{MR2545872} for an explanation of the factor $\frac{1}{4}$).
+Denote by $\ppi$ the associated holomorphic Poisson bivector field on $Y$.
+From Theorem \ref{thm:symplectic-realization-PN} (ii), Proposition \ref{prop:factor-4} and Proposition \ref{prop:pn-map}, it follows that the projection $\pr|_Y: Y \to X$ is indeed a holomorphic Poisson map with respect to the holomorphic Poisson structures $(Y, \ppi, \pJ)$ and $(X,\pi,J)$.
 This concludes the proof. \end{proof}